sarah-e-henderson/sarah-e-henderson.github.io/_pages/presentations.md

 <div class="presentation-intro">
   <div class="intro-text">
     <p>
       My scholarly work centers on Spanish as a heritage language, critical language awareness, and sociolinguistics.
 I am particularly interested in the intersection of language ideologies, identity, and pedagogy.
 Below is a curated list of my conference presentations, invited talks, and professional development engagements.

+      The photo to the right is of colleagues and I from the Hispanic Linguistics Symposium (HLS), at Brigham Young University, 2023.
     </p>
   </div>
   <div class="intro-image">